 Capital Planning: What actions will be taken to maintain capital adequacy as stress scenarios unfold?

-Stress testing and reverse stress testing results from PortfolioStudio can be used to:
+Previously described loss distribution, stress testing, and reverse stress testing results from PortfolioStudio can be used to:

 - Project capital demand and capital supply and assess capital adequacy under stress scenarios

 - Plan and determine management actions (e.g. capital increase or risk/exposure reduction) that will be taken to prevent and to recover from possible capital deficiencies, if and as stress scenarios unfold

 - Use such capital planning as part of internal capital adequacy assessment process and discussion with regulators, supervisors, and stakeholders.

 Risk Appetite: What are the target levels (risk appetite) and limits (risk tolerances) for risk taking?

 Prior sections describe how PortfolioStudio can be used to measure portfolio risk (loss distribution, volatility, quantile, etc.) and perform stress testing and reverse stress testing to assess and ensure capital adequacy.
 Portfolio risk and capital adequacy assessment results and metrics from PortfolioStudio can then be used to estimate capital demand and supply and compare them with market opportunity and risk strategy to inform and determine:

 - Risk capacity, i.e., the maximum amount of risk an institution can support in pursuit of its business objectives

 - Risk appetite, i.e., the target amount or range of risk an institution is willing to accept in pursuit of its business objectives; risk appetite is lower than risk capacity to allow for a safety margin (example: risk appetite to have AA S&P rating and CET1/EC of 250%)